-(87) The pressure test shall be continuous for one hour.-A pressure test is successful if the pressure gauge does not show more than a 10-three percent decline-change from the initial test pressure in the first 30 minutes, and does not show more than a 2 percent decline from the pressure after the first 30 minutes in the second 30 minutes over a continuous 30-minute period, except that if the well is a cyclic steam injection well, then an increase in pressure of as much as 10 percent is a successful test.
+(7) The pressure test shall be continuous for one hour.
+A pressure test is successful if the pressure gauge does not show more than a 10 percent decline from the initial test pressure in the first 30 minutes, and does not show more than a 2 percent decline from the pressure after the first 30 minutes in the second 30 minutes.

-(98) The Division may modify the testing parameters on a case-by-case basis if, in the Division's judgement, the modification is necessary to ensure an effective test of the integrity of the casing.
+(8) The Division may modify the testing parameters on a case-by-case basis if, in the Division's judgement, the modification is necessary to ensure an effective test of the integrity of the casing.

-(cb) Alternative Pressure Monitoring.
+(b) Alternative Pressure Monitoring.
 Subject to the Division's approval, for injection wells equipped with tubing and packer, operators may propose a pressure testing and annular pressure monitoring program, consistent with this subdivision, as a substitute for the pressure test described in subdivision (a).
-If an injection well is covered by an approved pressure testing and annular pressure monitoring program, then the maximum allowable surface pressure for the well is the calculated pressure value under Section 1724.10.3(a)(1).